Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 STEP ONE: Preheat the oven to 425°F. Spray a 9×13 deep-sided baking dish with cooking spray and set aside.

-STEP TWO: In a large bowl, combine peaches, lemon juice, white sugar, brown sugar, cinnamon, allspice, vanilla extract and cornstarch.
+STEP TWO: In a large bowl, combine peaches, lemon juice, white sugar, brown sugar, cinnamon, allspice, vanilla extract, and cornstarch.
 Stir well to coat all peach slices.

 If you are using canned peaches, make sure to drain them well before adding to the other ingredients.

-STEP THREE: Pour peach mixture into the bottom of your greased 9×13 baking dish.
+STEP THREE: Pour the peach mixture into the bottom of your greased 9×13 baking dish.
 Place in the oven to bake the peaches for about 10 minutes while you make the crust and cinnamon sugar topping.

 STEP FOUR: In a separate medium bowl, combine flour, sugar, brown sugar, baking powder, salt, and grated butter.
 Stir to combine.
-Pour hot water into a bowl and mix flour mixture until a dough forms.

 PRO TIP: